 My artwork is the result of lots of gathering.
 I take textures and geometry from nature, then reinvent and dissolve them.
 I find images in dreams and archetypal mythology.
 I study plants, colors, and patterns of human movement.
 I rely on synesthesia and I allow myself a free hand with the exploration of images.
-A lot of my work is just intuitive.
-For me making art is making an offering to something larger than myself, an offering to collective human experience or a homage to the mystical and spiritual aspects of everyday life.
+A lot of my work is simply intuitive.
+For me creating art is making an offering to something larger than myself, an offering to collective human experience or a homage to the mystical and spiritual aspects of everyday life.

 The art I’ve made in the last few years is charged with emotion.
-It documents the almost alchemical process of personal growth, change and rebirth.
+It documents the alchemical process of personal growth, change and rebirth.